nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.6.2 Current Implementation

 The current implementation of the revenue tracker allows the user to keep track of a list of revenues earned by the home-based business.
-The revenues will be categorized based on the service provided and it will be used in `breakdownfinance` in [section 4.8](#48-finance-breakdown).
+The revenues will be categorized based on the service provided and it will be used in `breakdownfinance` in [Section 4.9 Finance Breakdown](#49-finance-breakdown).

 **Sort Revenue**